FIRST PAGE

 The guru often teaches that our world of phenomena is transitory and illusive.
 That makes the guru illusive too, his church and teachings and dogmas, to put it bluntly.
 [Ak 57].
 Thus, it behoves us to consider the guru's wisdom: whether there is any or not.
 The same goes for his guidelines.
 They are only illusorily infallible if he teaches truth in his world of illusions.

-Against higher wisdom and common sense, many guru-devoted followers find it to be a way for themselves to let him serve as a dogma giver.
+Against higher wisdom and common sense, many guru-devoted followers find it to be a way for them to let him serve as a dogma giver.
 Two such stands are found in a letter by a monastic writing on behalf of the SRF Headquarters:

 Such messaging is a hallmark of a cult, the Vatican would perhaps state . . .
 The Vatican reserves the right of infallibility for the pope in council.
 "In Catholic theology, papal infallibility is the dogma that, by action of the Holy Spirit, the Pope is preserved from even the possibility of error when he solemnly declares or promulgates to the Church a dogmatic teaching on faith or morals as being contained in divine revelation, or at least being intimately connected to divine revelation," says the Wikipedia among other things in the matter.
-That Yogananda is at odds with the Catholic Church doctrine on a surface level too, is shown here: [LINK]
+That Yogananda is at odds with the Catholic Church doctrine on a surface level too, is shown here: [Link]

 The claimed guru infallibility has to be confronted with older attitudes, statements, views, and the like - and awkward inconsistency in things that matter.
-There are things he should have stuck to instead of furnishing "skeletons in the cupboard".
-Below are some such things:
+If you click on 'Set' on top or at bottom of the page, you may find some pages that go into those things.

 Guru Tidings